solana-labs/solana/docs/src/proposals/traced-transaction-construction.md

 ## Problem

-With more composition for Solana's program comes, it will be harder and harder for the higher-level consuming program to correctly construct lower-level program's instructions by precisely specifying each and every accessed accounts with the `read_only` or `read_write` flag.
+With more composition comes in the Solana's program ecosystem, it will be harder and harder for the higher-level consuming program to correctly construct lower-level program's instructions by precisely specifying each and every accessed accounts with the `read_only` or `read_write` flag.

 Also, there will be no way to signal the need of additional accounts for the arbitrarily customized behavior from the lower-level program to the higher-level